Performance Medicine 12 min read

 The Instant Power Supply

 The phosphagen system is your body's fastest energy pathway.
 It produces ATP almost instantaneously by using a stored molecule called phosphocreatine (PC), which donates its phosphate group directly to ADP to regenerate ATP.
-This reaction is catalyzed by the enzyme creatine kinase and doesn't require oxygen or produce lactic acid.
+This reaction is catalyzed by the enzyme creatine kinase and does not require oxygen or produce lactic acid.

 Speed: Immediate—ATP is available within fractions of a second